SyndemicsLab/.github/profile/README.md

 </p>

 ## What We Do
-Our team studies synergistic epidemics—syndemics*—with a particular focus on Hepatitis C Virus (HCV), the Human Immunodeficiency Virus (HIV), and substance use disorders.
+Our team studies synergistic epidemics—*syndemics*—with a particular focus on Hepatitis C Virus (HCV), the Human Immunodeficiency Virus (HIV), and substance use disorders.
 Our work is centered on using simulation and cost-effectiveness analysis methods to evaluate current public health guidelines and policies,